Archaeologists have been visiting the walls on Armstrong Mountain since at least the 1970s when the last survey was conducted.

 Three archaeologists presented their discoveries about the site to the West Virginia Archaeological Society and concluded that those questions could not then be answered.
 Sigfus Olafson, Joseph W. Inghram, and Edward V. McMichael spent much time visiting the locale and reviewing written records that hearkened back as far as 1876:

-"The first definite comment of awareness of the walls would probably be in 1818, for Atkinson (1876) relates that Dr. Thomas S. Buster, who told Atkinson about the walls, had first seen them 58 years ago.
+The first definite comment on the walls would probably be in 1818, for Atkinson (1876) relates that Dr. Thomas S. Buster, who told Atkinson about the walls, had first seen them 58 years earlier.
 Dr. Buster took title to several tracts of land in the area of the mouth of Armstrong Creek and appears to be the first permanent settler in the immediate area of the walls, though Paddy Huddleston was living across the river at an earlier date.
-The senior Buster, however, appears to have had little interest in the walls, having lived at a time when Indians were still a threat, not a curiosity."
+The senior Buster, however, appears to have had little interest in the walls, having lived at a time when Indians were still a threat, not a curiosity.”

 Olafson, Inghram, and McMichael spent a good part of 1958 exploring the mountain and provided this, the best description of the site so far:

-"The northernmost limit of the site is about one mile south of the mouth of Armstrong Creek, and from this point, it extends southward for an airline distance of about three miles, or five miles if the meanders of the ridge top are followed.
-The principal feature of the site, is, of course, the “stone walls”.
-Actually windrows would be more appropriate in that these are not laid-up walls but rather crude rows of loosely piled rock...
+“The northernmost limit of the site is about one mile south of the mouth of Armstrong Creek, and from this point, it extends southward for an airline distance of about three miles, or five miles if the meanders of the ridge top are followed.
+The principal feature of the site is, of course, the “stone walls”.
+Actually, windrows would be more appropriate in that these are not laid-up walls but rather crude rows of loosely piled rock…

 “Beginning on the north, the first encountered (See Map 2). has been designated Wall 1.
 This is a U-shaped windrow of loosely piled rocks crossing the ridge as it slopes down to the Kanawha, just east of the mouth of Armstrong Creek.
 It is about one-half mile south of the river, but it lies 1,200 feet above the river level or 1,790 feet above sea level.
 This structure rests on a fairly level bench or shelf where it crosses the ridge and is well preserved.
 It is about two feet high and about 20 feet wide.”

 The three archaeologists concluded in their report that despite their best efforts, the origin of the walls might forever remain a mystery.
-Of three options proposed for their origin, the three revealed that most mysterious was also the most likely:
+Of the three options proposed for their origin, the three revealed that the most mysterious was also the most likely:

 Were the walls defensive?